simulogics/airlinesim-docs/content/docs/advanced/setup/traffic-rights/index.en.md

 ## Hold on - I can add Chinese flights just fine!

-Well, even with your holding based in the Philippines, there is nothing physically stopping our hypothetical airline from scheduling domestic flights in China; you may want the aircraft to depart from another airport on its return journey, for example.
+Even with your holding based in the Philippines, there is nothing physically stopping our hypothetical airline from scheduling domestic flights in China; you may want the aircraft to depart from another airport on its return journey, for example.
 However, any flights scheduled in such a way will not receive passenger bookings.

 ## Well, where can I fly?